-From third grade on, rather than having just one teacher for the whole day, our students study with a different teacher for every subject.
+Our students study with a different teacher for every subject.
 This exposes them to a variety of personalities and teaching styles, and contributes greatly to their understanding of people and the world we live in.

 We want all our students to go home every day and tell their parents, “I had a great day at school today!”
 We believe that learning, even when it’s hard, should be fun.

 We embrace technology.
 Our students learn to design compelling presentations.
 They familiarize themselves with image manipulation software.
 They learn to design 3D models using SketchUp, and even print them with our 3D printer.
 They learn to shoot and edit video and record music.
 From this year, they'll even get a chance to learn using our new VR devices!
 They become modern whiz kids, in other words.

 We believe that school is a place for face-to-face interaction.
 We don’t allow our students to use their phones at school.

 Our students are all hip, cool, and kind.
 Each and every one has a fascinating, unique personality and has interests of his or her very own.
 They are welcoming to newcomers.
 They embrace EVERYONE.
 They are our pride and joy.
 They are awesome.

 Some Reasons for Not Attending KAIS EMS